A farmers field viewed from above, with a farmer cutting crops in rows

 A woman looking into a microscope

-The Importance of Natural Capital to the Scottish Economy study published by the Scottish Government in 2024 also estimated that nature-dependent sectors in Scotland such as agriculture, fishing and aquaculture or forestry and wood products (excluding non-renewable sectors) have supported around 261,000 jobs in 2019.
+The Importance of Natural Capital to the Scottish Economy study published by the Scottish Government in 2024 estimated that nature-dependent sectors in Scotland such as agriculture, fishing and aquaculture or forestry and wood products (excluding non-renewable sectors) have supported around 261,000 jobs in 2019.
 Additionally, the Scottish Government allocated up to £100 million through the Green Jobs Fund in 2022 to address skills challenges and opportunities, supporting sectors including the bioeconomy.

 Bioeconomy-based projects, such as peatland restoration, sustainable woodland management, Sustainable Agriculture Practices and the implementation of Bioenergy with Carbon Capture and Storage (BECCS) technologies, contribute to Scotland’s biodiversity preservation and Green House Gas (GHG) emissions reduction.